 Menendez: Let me say I’m a little taken back about the question on immigrants and leprosy.
 I think the science is pretty well dictated on that to.

-One thought on “Leprosy, HIV and vaccines among questions for Dr. Tom Price”
+2 thoughts on “Leprosy, HIV and vaccines among questions for Dr. Tom Price”

 What’s the science on leprosy?
 People can transmit it but not when they emigrate and become immigrants?
 Then they leave the disease behind?
 Is that the new cure?